wereii/uesave-py/README.md

 ## TODO

+- CI: build the package first then use it in tests (so that we are not building twice)
 - License (probs same as uesave-rs/MIT)
 - Expose uesave ParseError
   - PyO3 currently does not have a facility to create and populate exceptions with instance fields.